isc-projects/kea/doc/sphinx/kea-messages.rst

 This warning message is emitted when the reported mean duration for an alarm exceeds its high-water-ms value.
-As long as the reported averges remain above the low-water-ms value, the alarm will remain triggered and this message will be repeated every alarm-report-secs.
+As long as the reported averages remain above the low-water-ms value, the alarm will remain triggered and this message will be repeated every alarm-report-secs.
 Arguments detail the alarm's key, the time the alarm was first triggered, the most recent reported mean, and the high-water-ms